(Last updated on: 28/05/2022)

 Museum and art gallery examples: Egyption Museum, Cairo (Egypt), Louvre, Paris (France), Tate Modern, London (UK), Van Gogh Museum, Amsterdam (Netherlands).

-Museums and art galleries are usually purpose-built for tourism.
+Museums and art galleries are usually purpose-built for tourism and are also examples of types of tourist attractions.

 Museums and art galleries are found all over the world.
 These fall into different categories of the types of travel and tourism organisations.
 Some museums and art galleries are publicly funded or subsidised and others are privately owned, and therefore incur a cost to the visitor.